Published: April 2nd, 2023 by Chris McGrath

 - You're guaranteed to make money in the long term: When a stock market crash occurs, the market tends to recover within 2 years.

 - Diversification makes it statistically improbable to lose 100% of your initial investment.
 If a company listed in the index went bankrupt, it'd be replaced by a new company that better represents the index.
-Since index funds rebalance themselves over time, they're considered a relatively low risk passive investment.
+Since index funds rebalance themselves over time,

 ETFs (Exchange Traded Funds)